informatics-isi-edu/hatrac/REST-API.md

 representing the list of versions available for the named object.

+If the `text/uri-list` content-type is negotiated, the response will include URLs for each object version:

+    200 OK
+    Content-Type: text/uri-list
+    Content-Length: N

+    /namespace_path/object_name:version_id
+    ...

 ### Object Deletion

 The DELETE operation is used to delete an object